- Code BIOL6303

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.

-- Literature skills to identify and critically evaluate the current state of knowledge about a specific research question in functional ecology
+- Identify and critically evaluate the current state of knowledge about a specific research question in functional ecology.

-- Ability to collaborate as a group to reach research goals and to mentor and support learning in other students
+- Collaborate as a group to reach research goals and to mentor and support learning in other students.

-- Ability to analyse, interpret and synthesize data against original hypotheses and knowledge of the literature, and suggest well designed experimental approaches for future research.
+- Analyse, interpret and synthesize data against original hypotheses and knowledge of the literature, and suggest well designed experimental approaches for future research.

 - Field notebook: students will keep a field notebook containing notes from lectures and directed field problems, data, and records of results and conclusions.
-Students will also be expected to answer reflective questions on their learning throughout the course, time for this will be allotted during the quizzes).
-Notebook will be assessed twice during the course 10% (LO 1-8)
+Students will also be expected to answer reflective questions on their learning throughout the course.
+Notebook will be assessed during the course.
+(10) [LO 1,2,3,4,5,6,7]

 - Final report: each student will write up their independent project in the form of a scientific paper.
 This will be due one week after course completion.
-40% (LO 1-8)
+(40) [LO 1,2,3,4,5,6,7]

-- Lecture presentation: each PG student will liaise with lecturers in advance and prepare a ~10 minute mini-lecture on a topic of mutual interest.
+- Lecture presentation: each student will liaise with lecturers in advance and prepare a ~10 minute mini-lecture on a topic of mutual interest.
 Lectures will be presented to entire class.
-20% (LO 1,2,7,8)
+(20) [LO 1,2,7]

-- Literature review/Protocol: each PG student will write EITHER a literature review based on the topic of their mini lecture or an online protocol based on methods used in their independent project 20% (LO 1,2,7,8 OR 4,7)
+- Literature review/Protocol: each student will write EITHER a literature review based on the topic of their mini lecture or an online protocol based on methods used in their independent project.
+(20) [LO 1,2,4,7]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.